pucaorusi/blacklist/README.md

 # blacklist
-The blacklist for the retail industry
+The blacklist for the retail industry.
+It's just the version 1 now.